Search Engine Optimization

 Search Engine Optimization (SEO) is the process of ensuring that a website appears high on the list of results returned by a search engine (like Google or Bing).

-Thanks to working with a UW vendor that specializes in SEO, we are now able to provide the following information and downloaded able "primer."
+Thanks to working with a UW vendor that specializes in SEO, we are now able to provide the following information and downloadable "primer."

 - Crawlers are programed to look at specific features within a site and report back to the search engine which sites are the most relevant.
 Some features crawlers look at include the page title, page description, heading tags, and hyperlink names.